stuart14/OKD-3.11/README.md

 # OKD-3.11

-Ansisble script to install OKD-3.11.
+Anisble script to install OpenShift (OKD-3.11) on a single Linux host.

 How does it work?